-Human activity such as accidents and arson has resulted in increased fire incidences within urban bushland reserves.
-Frequent burning has devastating effects on biodiversity in urban bushland reserves as altered fire regimes affect the floristic composition and structure of vegetation and fauna of bushland reserves.
+Human activity such as accidents and arson has resulted in increased incidences of fire within many urban bushland reserves.
+Increased frequent burning has devastating effects on biodiversity in urban bushland reserves as altered fire regimes affect the floristic composition and structure of vegetation and fauna of bushland reserves.
 Frequent burning also encourages growth of highly flammable and invasive weeds.

 Natural regeneration is also prevented due to increased frequency of fire regimes.
 Seeding species of plants do not have enough time to flower and set seed whilst re-sprouting species do not have time to build up enough food stores to allow re-sprouting of buds.

 Following the event of a fire, natural areas are vulnerable to invasive weed species.
-Active management of these areas is vital following a fire, to ensure native species are not competing with weeds for nutrients, space and water.4
+Therefore active management of these areas is vital following a fire in order to ensure native species are not competing with weeds for nutrients, space and water4.

-Many of the natural areas within the City are affected by seasonal fires, with the majority being small spot fires.
-However, a number of natural areas have been affected by major fires in recent years.
-Reserves that have experienced one or more major fire events within recent years include Warwick Open Space, Central Park and Yellagonga Regional Park.
+Many of the natural areas within the City of Joondalup are affected by seasonal fires, with the majority being small spot fires.
+However a number of natural areas have been affected by major fires in recent years.
+Reserves that have experienced one or more major fire event within recent years including Warwick Open Space, Central Park, Joondalup and Yellagonga Regional Park, Joondalup.